Behaviour management policy

 Failure to collect procedure

-N is for Nursery offers a more flexible approach to nursery provision.
+N Family Club offers a more flexible approach to nursery provision.
 We offer a flexible hour either side of our core hours in which parents can discretionarily drop off or pick up outside of core hours.
 However, this flexibility has its boundaries.
 For both the child’s safety and emotional wellbeing, and for operating staff out of hours on site, this is our lateness / escalation procedure which is initiated if we have not had contact from parents or carers within certain thresholds of the expected pick up time.
 This starts with attempts to contact the immediate parents or carers, ten minutes past the expected collection time.
 If we are unable to reach you, we will then try the emergency contacts.

 Fire prevention, maintenance & emergency evacuation procedure

-The team at N is for Nursery are vigilant against fire and risk of fire and always ready for evacuation procedures at any time.
+The team at N are vigilant against fire and risk of fire and always ready for evacuation procedures at any time.
 Our local evacuation procedures are documented and tested.
 Weekly alarm tests and regular fire drills are in operation.
 Prevention and maintenance procedures (for example professional checking fire safety equipment) are also in place to minimise the risk of fire.

 Health & safety policy